PhD Studentship - Animal Genomics

 .

-The SoF programme is generating large amounts of traditional and novel phenotypic (including feed efficiency, full body composition, heat stress and immune competence) and genomic data and we are seeking a PhD student who will develop their PhD programme around advancing the aims of the Sheep of the Future programme.
-We are looking for the right candidate/s to develop projects focusing on:-
+The SoF programme is generating large amounts of traditional and novel phenotypic and genomic data, and we are seeking a PhD student who will develop their PhD programme around advancing the aims of the Sheep of the Future programme.
+We are looking for the right candidate to develop a project focusing on:

-You will be part of a multi-disciplinary project team that spans industry (Focus Genetics and Pāmu) and research (AgResearch, and a University to be determined) delivering high-quality science outcomes relevant to industry.
-The University and as such co-supervisors that this PhD will align to will be dependent on the skill set of the applicant and the direction the PhD is likely to take, but will either be Massey University or Otago University.
+You will be part of a multi-disciplinary project team that spans industry (Focus Genetics and Pāmu) and research (Bioeconomy Science Institute, but University to be determined) delivering high-quality science outcomes relevant to industry.
+The University and as such co-supervisors that this PhD will align to will be dependent on the skill set of the applicant, but likely Massey University, Otago University or Auckland University.
 A representative from Focus Genetics will also be a co-supervisor to ensure that the PhD focusses on the aims of the SoF programme.
 Over and above technical skills, we are looking for a candidate who has an interest in the application of those technical skills to industry to ensure that the objectives of the programme funding this PhD can be delivered on.

 .